nancygjini/BSc-Thesis/README.md

-# BSc-Thesis in Econometrics and Economics
+# Bachelor's Thesis in Econometrics and Economics

 ## Asymmetric GARCH effects and residualdiagnostics: A finite-sample testing approach for multivariate linear models